End-to-End Topologies.

 Drop the Cortex.
 Every worker hears every task and runs the same pure owner_of(trace_id), so exactly one claims each - no coordination, no queue.
 Same five stacks via the slider.

-Real-world Neurons (API + MCP)
+Real-world Neurons (MCP + web edge)

 Capability-based Routing